012mariam/slash_task/README.md

 ## Fine-Tuning
 - Grid search is employed to find the best hyperparameters for the SVM model to get the best hyperparameters: {'C': 10, 'kernel': 'rbf'} for svm model.
+## Building Deeplearning model
+We use a CNN architecture for image classification.
+The model consists of multiple convolutional layers followed by max-pooling layers for feature extraction.
+After flattening the output, we add dense layers for classification.